 Wildlife in Kranji Marshes

 With an area of 56.8-hectare, including the woodlands bordering the marshland, it is the largest freshwater marsh in Singapore.
 The marshlands are home to some 170 species of birds, 54 species of butterflies and 33 species of dragonflies.

 Some of the birds found in the Kranji Marshes are: Lesser Whistling Duck, Grey-headed Fish Eagle, Yellow Bittern, Purple Heron, Little Tern, Red-wattled Lapwing, Common Moorhen, Purple Swamphen etc.

-(We are not professional photographers but here are some shots we took of some of the birds on our visit.)
+Some shots we took of some of the birds on our visit

 Visiting the Kranji Marshes